datasciencecampus/green-spaces/README.md

   * The metadata for each image is processed, created a coloured tile for each image where the colour represents the image capture date.
 The tiles are stitched together to form an overview map, complete with colour key.
 One image is generated for time of year (to enable seasonality analysis), and another image is generated for the complete date (enabling age of imagery analysis)

 ## Simple Work Distribution
 Given that a large number of polygons may need to be processed, we provide tools to split a large GeoJSON file into many smaller files, and then to distribute the work across a cluster of machines.
+All utilities support the `-h` command line option for help with command line arguments.

 ### Split Large GeoJSON
 If a GeoJSON is large (e.g. more than 100,000 polygons) it may be beneficial to split the file to enable distributed analysis.
 To split such a file, enter: